 The Mars Hydro lineup of LEDs also come with adjustable hanging ropes, great for a quick install.
 Having the ability to move the light up as your pepper plants grow can be pretty important, depending on how you are hanging them.

-While the coverage area is smaller than the HLG, this light can still manage to cover a decent grow area, up to 2’x2′ according to the manufacturer.
+Coverage areas depend on the light you choose, ranging from the small 2’x2′ area to 4’x4′ or more.
 This light is a great option for seed starting indoors, or growing a 2 or 3 small pepper plants within a grow tent.

 Fluorescent Lights For Peppers